Ki-Insurance/email-signature-generator/tasks/03-task.md

 Titles and pronouns should be displayed underneath the employees name.

-This field should be optional.
+Both fields should be optional.